Teksta versija

 Section 29.3 (1) An electronic auction shall end in accordance with that specified in Section 587, Paragraphs three and four of the Civil Procedure Law or Section 608, Paragraph four of the Civil Procedure Law.

-(2) The organiser of the auction may discontinue the auction if in the course thereof a notification is received from a safety manager of the website of electronic auctions regarding significant technical failures which may affect the result of the auction.
-A notification regarding discontinuation of the auction shall be published on the website of electronic auctions.
+(2) The organiser of the auction may discontinue the auction if in the course thereof a notice is received from a safety manager of the website of electronic auctions on significant technical failures which may affect the result of the auction.
+Notice on the discontinuation of the auction shall be published on the website of electronic auctions.

 [20 June 2019; 6 May 2021]

-(11) Upon selling the immovable property of a public person on an instalment basis, an advance in the amount of 10 per cent of the highest amount offered for the immovable property bid shall be paid within two weeks, unless the provisions of the auction provide for another time period.
+(11) When selling the immovable property of a public entity on a hire purchase basis, an advance in the amount of 10 per cent of the highest amount offered for the immovable property bid shall be paid within two weeks, unless the provisions of the auction provide for another term.
 The amount of the lodged security (Section 16) shall be included in the advance.

-(2) If the time period specified for the payment is missed, a bidder shall lose the lodged security (Section 16) but alienation of the property shall be continued in accordance with the procedures laid down in Section 32 of this Law.
+(2) If the specified payment deadline is missed, a bidder shall lose the lodged security (Section 16) but alienation of the property shall be continued in accordance with the procedures laid down in Section 32 of this Law.

 [8 July 2011]